bdon/OSMExpress/README.md

 Empire State Building	LINESTRING (-73.9864855 40.7484833,-73.9851554 40.7479226,-73.9848259 40.7483735,-73.9861526 40.7489422,-73.9863111 40.7487242,-73.9863282 40.7487007,-73.9864684 40.7485078,-73.9864855 40.7484833)
 ```

+[examples/bbox_wkt.cpp](examples/bbox_wkt.cpp) is a more complex example that takes a bounding box as input, and returns WKT LineStrings for ways that overlap the bbox.
+This overlap is an approximation based on cells and may include ways outside the bounding box.

 Detailed C++ usage can be found in the [Development Docs]().

 ### Other languages